-Lasted me about: 6 months (using every morning)
+Lasted me about: 3 months (using every morning)

-*Costs accurate at time of writing this blog post.
-Costs based on the best available prices I’ve personally found.
+*Costs accurate at time of writing.
+Costs based on retail prices.

-- Sweet almond oil: Moisturises and nourishes cracked lips, and vitamin E content is anti-ageing and treats sun damage (buy here).
+- Sweet almond oil: Moisturises and nourishes cracked lips, and the vitamin E content is anti-ageing and treats sun damage (buy here).